tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 ```

 ### Limitation of nwjc
-The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
+~~The compiled code runs **slower than normal JS**: 30% performance according to v8bench.
 Normal JS source code will not be affected.
-Again, if you have a real need against this limit, please file an issue and we'll find time to fix it.
+Again, if you have a real need against this limit, please file an issue and we'll find time to fix it.~~
+The performance issue is fixed in 0.22: https://nwjs.io/blog/js-src-protect-perf/

 The compiled code is **not cross-platform nor compatible between versions** of node-webkit.
 So you'll need to run `nwjc` for each of the platforms when you package your application.